GeorgeRabinovich/car_project/README.md

 # car_project
-My car sales project
+Car sales project

-This is the project about exploring data of used cars.
+This is the app about exploring the data about used cars.
+In this app you can:

-There are a few histograms and selectboxes that will help you to get more information about used cars dataset.
+* Find whole used cars dataset
+* Visualize how the year of manufacture affects car condition with interactive histograms
+* Explore price distribution by manufacturer.
+* Use select boxes to filter by fuel type, transmission type, and car type for tailored insights.

 To implement this project have been used libraries such as pandas, streamlit, plotly and pyplot and streamlit methods such as st.write, st.title, st.checkbox, st.plotly chart and so on.